Let’s face the truth:

 3. Cinnamon

-An animal study has found that this aromatic spice rich in powerful antioxidants polyphenols can reduce the accumulation of belly fat.
-Many other studies have also proven that cinnamon may help stabilize blood glucose, improve insulin sensitivity, and curb food cravings.
+Many studies have proven that cinnamon may help stabilize blood glucose, improve insulin sensitivity, and curb food cravings.

 Sprinkle cinnamon on your coffee, tea, yogurt, smoothie, oatmeal, roasted apple slices, oranges, savory marinades for chicken and other meats, but use no more than one teaspoon a day as too much of it can be toxic.